When purchasing any type of homebrew supplies, it is important to purchase quality products that are made from quality materials.

 – or –

-One of the most common home brew fermenters is the glass carboy.
-The glass carboy is large glass bottle that generally ranges in size from 5 gallons up to 15 gallons and is definitely one of the more inexpensive options for fermentation, especially when compared to the stainless steel conical fermenters.
+One of the most common home brew fermenters is the carboy.
+This product is large glass bottle that generally ranges in size from 5 gallons up to 15 gallons and is definitely one of the more inexpensive options for fermentation, especially when compared to the stainless steel conical fermenters.

 I find this option to be much better than their plastic counterpart because they do not hold odor or bacteria and they don’t scratch, discolor and break down over time.

-Make sure to pick a bubbler airlock if you’re sold on the glass carboy.
+Make sure to pick a bubbler airlock if you’re sold on this product.
 This will allow the gasses to escape while still maintaining a tight air seal preventing contamination.

 You may also want to pick up a second equivalent if you’re planning on secondary fermentation.
-The glass carboy is a great way to get started brewing at home for very little money.
+This product is a great way to get started brewing at home for very little money.

 The fermenting bucket is the absolute one of the cheapest, if not the cheapest way to ferment your beer.
 But don’t expect much!
 After all, it is just a bucket!